Silver Lake, Los Angeles: Demographics

-The 2000 U.S. census counted 30,972 residents in the 2.75 mi2 neighborhood—an average of 11,266 people per square mile, about the same population density as in the rest of the city but among the highest in the county.
-In 2008 the city estimated that the population had increased to 32,890.
+The 2010 U.S. census counted 37,019 residents in the 2.75 mi2 neighborhood—an average of 11.99k people per square mile, ranking Silver Lake 38th in population density among 121 Los Angeles Neighborhoods.
 The median age for residents was 35, about average for Los Angeles, but the percentages of residents aged 19 to 49 were among the county's highest.